Do You Create the Rejection You Fear?

 It’s safe to say that no one likes to be rejected, but for some individuals, the fear of being rebuffed becomes an overwhelming preoccupation.
 This sensitivity to rejection is most likely to occur in close relationships, where you feel the most vulnerable, but if it’s strong enough, it can spread to all areas of your life.
 Perhaps you’re running into problems with a boss who makes constant demands on you, but due to your fear of rejection, you simply accede to each new request, no matter how unreasonable.
 It’s more than just an irrational fear, you might argue, given that your boss could always fire you for insubordination.
 You feel the anger building inside you, and you hope it doesn't show, but perhaps it does, and despite your best efforts, that job won't be yours for much longer.

 A comparable set of circumstances can make your relationships just as fraught with anxiety about the possible outcomes of standing your ground.
 The more you fear your partner’s rejection, the more you give in to requests of both an emotional and practical nature.
-Indeed, you may become quite adept at anticipating your partner’s requests, so that by now it’s not even necessary for your partner to ask outright for favors or extra work around the house, much less to give in to his or her side during an argument.
-Still, you fume inside, and it seems to be poisoning even the good times you feel you used to be able to enjoy.
+Indeed, you may become quite adept at anticipating your partner’s requests; by now it’s not even necessary for your partner to ask outright for favors or extra work around the house, much less to give in to his or her side during an argument.
+Still, you fume inside, and it seems to be poisoning even the good times you once enjoyed.
 Long Island University’s Kevin Meehan and colleagues (2018) believe that people who are high in the quality of rejection sensitivity, in their efforts to not become rejected, paradoxically push other people away, creating “a self-perpetuating cycle of negative relational outcomes” (p.
 109).

 According to the LIU researchers, rejection sensitivity is “a cognitive-affective disposition to anxiously expect, readily perceive, and intensely react to rejection,” leading to maladaptive responses, such as becoming overly ingratiating, withdrawing emotionally, or acting in irrationally hostile ways (p.
 109).
 When you’re high in rejection sensitivity, then, you’re essentially programmed to misperceive other people as unsupportive and uncaring.
 With this emotional chip on your shoulder, your worst fears will come true, because you then become a difficult relationship partner.